loicdescotte/loicdescotte.github.io/_posts/2016-05-17-kotlin-compose-nullable-future.md

  - Java 8
 ---

-In a previous post, we've seen [how to compose Future and Options in Scala](http://loicdescotte.github.io/posts/scala-compose-option-future/).
+In a previous post, we've seen [how to compose Future and Option in Scala](http://loicdescotte.github.io/posts/scala-compose-option-future/).
 Let's try to do the same with Kotlin using nullables types and Java 8 completable futures.

 This is how you can compose nullable functions :